avalanche-foundation/ACPs/ACPs/236-auto-renewed-staking/README.md

   // Where to send delegation rewards when done validating DelegatorRewardsOwner fx.Owner `serialize:"true" json:"delegationRewardsOwner"`

-  // Who is authorized to modify the auto-restake config Owner fx.Owner `serialize:"true" json:"owner"`
+  // Who is authorized to modify the auto-renew config Owner fx.Owner `serialize:"true" json:"owner"`

   // Fee this validator charges delegators as a percentage, times 10,000